The debate is officially on! It’s a question that comes up quite often: Which job is better: respiratory therapist or

 That depends on you!

 It’s up to you to weigh all the pros and cons in order to decide which field is a better fit for your lifestyle and personality.
-I’ve given my opinion that was crafted from experiences working as a Respiratory Therapist.
-I hope that it’s been helpful for you.
+I’ve given my opinion that was crafted from experiences working as a Respiratory Therapist and I hope that it’s been helpful for you.
 However, it’s important to do your own research and take everything into consideration before making a decision.

 Whatever you decide, just know that:

 You really can’t go wrong when choosing between a career as a nurse or respiratory therapist.
 Like any career, nursing and respiratory therapy both have positives and negatives.
 There will be really good days and really bad days.